Darcy Ward: 2013–2014

 Ward won his place in the 2013 Speedway Grand Prix as one of the 15 permanent riders.
 He won his first ever SGP when he took out the Grand Prix of Denmark at the Parken Stadium in Copenhagen, and two rounds later finished second in the Grand Prix of Latvia.
-Ward would eventually finish 8th with 106 points from the 12 round series, though he did not race in the Czech Republic, Great Britain and Poland.
+Ward would eventually finish 8th with 106 points from the 12 round series, though he did miss three Grand Prix early in the season after breaking his shoulder in a crash at the Grand Prix of Sweden in Gothenburg.

 As part of the Australian team, Ward finished third in the 2013 Speedway World Cup Final.
 He also rode for the Poole Pirates, winning the Elite League title.

-Darcy Ward won the 2013 Golden Helmet of Pardubice, joining other Australian's Leigh Adams, Jason Crump and Ryan Sullivan as a winner of the Golden Helmet, the oldest speedway race in the world having been first run in 1929.
+Ward won the 2013 Golden Helmet of Pardubice, joining other Australian's Leigh Adams, Jason Crump and Ryan Sullivan as a winner of the Golden Helmet, the oldest speedway race in the world having been first run in 1929.

-On 17 August 2014, Ward was excluded from the Latvian FIM Speedway Grand Prix in Daugavpils after failing an alcohol test.
-The FIM later provisionally suspended Ward (effective 28 August 2014) which saw him miss the 2015 Australian Championship.
+On 17 August 2014, Ward was excluded from the Latvian FIM Speedway Grand Prix in Daugavpils after failing an alcohol test prior to the meeting.
+The FIM would ultimately suspend Ward from all international competitions for 10 months, which saw him lose his place in the Grand Prix series for the 2015 championship.

-Although Ward wanted to return to Polish club KS Apator Toruń after his suspension, he did not want to displace any current contracted riders.
+Although Ward wanted to return to Apator Toruń after his suspension, he did not want to displace any current contracted riders.

 2015

+After returning from his FIM suspension, Ward signed up with the Swindon Robins in the British Elite League, Zielona Góra in the Polish Ekstraliga replacing the injured Jarosław Hampel, and Piraterna in the Swedish Elitserien.
+Despite his lengthy period on the sidelines, Ward would score well for all his clubs, particularly for Swindon where his performances lifted what had been a struggling team prior to his arrival into the league Play-offs.

-After returning from his FIM suspension, Ward was riding for Polish league team Zielona Góra on Sunday 23 August when he suffered a heavy crash in Heat 15 after catching Grudziadz rider Artem Laguta's back wheel.
+Ward was riding for his Polish league team Zielona Góra on Sunday 23 August when he suffered a heavy crash in Heat 15 after catching Grudziadz rider Artem Laguta's back wheel.
 Ward was thrown awkwardly from his bike, landing on the back of his neck as he hit the safety fence.
 Reports confirmed that the crash left him with no lower body feeling.
 He was transported to hospital where he underwent spinal surgery.
+His career came to an end as a result of the injury.

 Poole Pirates owner Matt Ford later reported that Ward had been moved to an undisclosed hospital in the UK where he has regained some movement of his arms.
-Ford also plans to stage a benefit meeting for Ward at Wimborne Road later in the year.
+Ward left the UK to continue his rehab at the Making Strides rehab centre in Burleigh Heads on the Gold Coast.
 In Australia, Gillman Speedway promoter Dave Parker also announced a tribute meeting for Ward to be held at the Adelaide speedway on 7 November with the gate proceeds going to Darcy Ward to help with his medical costs.
-The Gillman event was won by Ward's close friend Chris Holder (who also did 4 quick laps of the track as the passenger on Mark Plaisted's 1000cc sidecar).

-In late 2015 Ward left the UK to continue his rehab at the Making Strides rehab centre in Burleigh Heads on the Gold Coast.